Terrorvision. I cannot think of a better name for this route - not for the faint of heart! The position of the belay alone will make your palms sweat!

 Feb 24, 2013

 This is a classic that lived up to its name for me when I did it back in 1984.
-I had a very memorable and humbling incident on this route when My partner fell on the traverse of the second pitch.
-I had found no anchor at the end of my lead out of the second pitch so I was only wedged into a firm stance in the water groove above.
+I had a very memorable and humbling incident on this route when My partner fell on the traverse.
+I had found no anchor at the end of my lead out of so I was only wedged into a firm stance in the water groove above.
 Unfortunately when she fell she pendulemed over the edge of the arÍte and swung out into free space.
-With no way to Lower her except into free space.
-And really no way to communicate over the wind.
-All I could do was hang on and hope she could extract her self from her situation.
+With no way to Lower her except into free space or pull her up and really no way to communicate over the wind.
+All I could do was hang on and hope she could extract herself from her situation.
 She eventually made slow progress prusiking up the rope to get back on the rock.
 I have never felt so helpless in my life, while this was going on.
 Fortunately she did a great job of keeping it together, ascending the rope and getting back on the rock.
 She was able to then climb up and join me.
 It was TERROR VISION for both of us for sure!!
-My advice, although it might seem obvious to most is, Try and find a belay anchor at the end of the second pitch so you and your second don't end up in this situation.
+My advice, although it might seem obvious to most is, Try and find a belay anchor at the end of the pitch so you and your second don't end up in this situation.

 Awesome route by Mike Lechlinski, Bruckman, & Mauri Gingery!!!!
 Needles Masters!!